dlr-eoc/ukis_kafka/README.md

 #
 # The 'on_conflict' settings is optional and supports PostgreSQLs INSERT-conflict
 # handling.
 Possible values are 'do nothing' and 'do update'.
 This setting
-# requires PostgreSQL 9.5.
+# requires PostgreSQL 9.5.  'do update' attempts to infer the updatable columns
+# by the available unique constraints on the table.
+This will only work when
+# there is only one unique constraint.
+In the case there are more than one, you
+# can specify the name of the relevant unique constraint using the
+# 'conflict_constraint' parameter.
+The value for this parameter may be the name
+# of the constraint, or a comma-seperated list of the columns which are part in
+# this constraint.
 For more information please refer to
 # https://www.postgresql.org/docs/9.5/static/sql-insert.html .
 #
 # The 'discard_geometries' setting is useful when only properties and/or meta fields